-Passwordless sign-in using the Microsoft Authenticator app
+Passwordless login with the Microsoft Authenticator App

 At Dynamic People we are already very familiar with using Multi-Factor Authentication in our Microsoft 365 tenant using the Microsoft Authenticator app.
 I have been following Microsoft’s promises surrounding password less login for a while now.
 Testing out Azure’s newest feature passwordless sign-in with the Microsoft Authenticator App was the next logical step in this journey.